sanneduinkerx/Movie-Guessr/README.md

 ![](https://user-images.githubusercontent.com/60745348/114186180-d548a380-9946-11eb-8cd1-b3b4dd5c6f0b.png)

 **Other concepts I had:**
-- One user gives emojis instead of hints as hints
+- User gives emojis instead of hints, as hints so other users can guess the movie
-- Just a scene from a movie or poster cover blurred and everyone guesses which movie it is
+- Just a scene from a movie or poster cover blurred and everyone guesses which movie it is, no different roles or turns
-- Completely different: Shared booklist, everyone can give their review on the book they read, others can read the review
+- *Completely different:* Shared booklist, everyone can give their review on the book they read, others can read the review

+**Chosen Concept:**
+I chose the *movie Guessr with hints*, because i think it'll be a nice concept to work on, especially the game feature with multiple users.
+And there are multiple roles within the game which is a little challenge for me and i thought that would be interesting.
+And because i'm a fan of movies, and know where most actors play in or famous phrases, i thought the hints would be nice as a feature.

 ### Features 🛠
 - **Chat** function, so all users can guess which movie is described with given hints from 1 user